bpmn-io/bpmn.io/src/pages/toolkit/bpmn-js/walkthrough/walkthrough.md

 Check out the [bpmn-js-examples project](https://github.com/bpmn-io/bpmn-js-examples) for many more toolkit extension show cases.

-### Building a Custom Distribution
+### Build a Custom Distribution

 If you would like to create your own pre-packaged version of your custom modeler or viewer refer to the [custom-bundle](https://github.com/bpmn-io/bpmn-js-examples/tree/master/custom-bundle) example.
 This could make sense if you carried out heavy customizations that you would like to ship to your users in simple way.